 A deferred examination will be entered as L, which will be replaced on official transcripts by the actual mark when the examination is written.
 A mark of L not cleared by mid-May makes the student ineligible for scholarships.

-Students considering withdrawal are strongly urged to consult their Advisor and Student Affairs Office before making a final decision.
+If you are considering withdrawing from your Program, we strongly recommend you to consult your Advisor before making a final decision.